Google Jobs Scraper avatar

 • 🌐 Aggregated from thousands of sources — Google Jobs combines listings from Indeed, LinkedIn, Glassdoor, ZipRecruiter, and company career pages in one place

-• 📋 Full job details — title, company, location, description, salary, employment type, qualifications, responsibilities, and benefits
+• 📋 Fast default job cards — title, company, location, salary, employment type, source domain, and posting date

 • 🌍 Location + language filtering — target specific countries, cities, and languages for localized results